Infinity-Scripts55/pumpfun-comment-bot/README.md

   - Amount of Comments
   - Delay Between Comments (milliseconds | 1000ms = 1s)
   - Mint: The Mint (CA/Token Address) you wish to target
+- Wallets must be in format of publicKey:privateKey (base58 format, same as phantom/bullX export)

 ### 3. Like Comments
 Like all comments from dev & randomly generated wallets.